How to use ChatGPT for business: the operator setup guide

 Step 5: Tune continuously

 The system prompt is a living document.
-As the business evolves, as you get new information about what clients ask, as you encounter edge cases, the prompt needs updating.
-Plan for a monthly 30-minute prompt review in the first 6 months of running a workflow.
+As the business evolves, as you learn what clients actually ask, as you hit edge cases, the prompt needs updating.
+Plan for a monthly 30-minute prompt review in the first six months of running a workflow.
+After six months of tuning, most system prompts are stable and need changes only when the business changes significantly: new services, new pricing, new policies.

 The realistic outcome